Previous projectHomeNext project

 Introduction

-In this project we’ll control LEDs using the LilyMini ProtoSnap.
-With the code stored on the LilyMini, our projects can now have more advanced behaviors, and interactions are even reprogrammable.
-We’ll sew the LilyPad components on a pennant shape and customize the theme and decoration.
+In this project we’ll control LEDs using the LilyPad USB board.
+With code uploaded to the LilyPad, our projects can have more advanced behaviors, and the interactions are even reprogrammable.
+We’ll sew the LilyPad components onto a pennant shape and customize the theme and decoration.

 Materials and Tools